supercollider/supercollider/README_WINDOWS.md

     version (only Release and Debug are supported at this time)

-*Note:* If assembling the dependencies sounds like too much work, download zip file from the folder below that contains everything (portaudio) precompiled in the expected folder structure:
+*Note:* If assembling the dependencies sounds like too much work, download zip file from the folder below that contains everything (incl. portaudio) precompiled in the expected folder structure:

     https://drive.google.com/folderview?id=0B7igZrWv7UxdUmxHdThYLUE2QXc&usp=sharing